mortazavilab/swan_vis/tutorials/analysis_tools.md

 * [Exon skipping and intron retention](analysis_tools.md#exon-skipping-and-intron-retention)
 * [More differential expression](analysis_tools.md#more-differential-expression)

-Running this tutorial on my laptop took .
+Running this tutorial on my laptop took around 30 minutes and 3 GB of RAM.
 The longest steps by far are running the differential gene and transcript expression tools.
+The diffxpy tools are multithreaded, and my laptop has 8 cores.

 ```python
 import swan_vis as swan